smiakchilo/aem-crash-course/lessons/2.11/part2.md

 }
 ```

-None of the _activate_, _deactivate_, or _modified_ methods are necessary if there's no specific logic to be implemented at a life cycle stage.

-The same method can be attached more than one life cycle annotation.
-E.g., a fairly common case is making one method be responsible for both _activate_ and _modified_:
+None of the _activate_, _deactivate_, or _modified_ methods are necessary.
+The same method can carry more than one life cycle annotation.
+A fairly common case is making one method be responsible for both _activate_ and _modified_.
+This is no wonder: both can be used for the same goal- read the user settings and alter the service's behavior.

 ```
 @Activate